-You can add more search terms linking them via AND and OR.

-- AND: All of the entered search terms must occur in the selected context (paragraph, sentence, word). - OR: Results are returned if any of the search terms occur in the selected context (paragraph, sentence, word).

-Activate the option inflected forms if desired.
-This option is currently available for English, German, Spanish and Portuguese.
+- You can add more search terms linking them with Boolean operators: - AND: All of the entered search terms must occur in the selected context (paragraph, sentence, word). - OR: Results are returned if any of the search terms occur in the selected context (paragraph, sentence, word). - Activate the option inflected forms if desired.
+This option is currently available for all interface languages.